LawanGoud/HTML-AND-CSS/Introduction To Bootstrap/README.md

 ### Text Transform

 To apply different cases like upper case, lower case, etc. to the text, Bootstrap has the following class names:

+### Background colors

+To apply different background colors to an HTML element, Bootstrap has the following class names: